 How to fall asleep faster by eliminating the drama around you

 A spike in cortisol, also known as the stress hormone, can contribute to an inability to fall asleep.
 For that reason, it’s best to eliminate all sources of stress before going to bed.
 That includes highly dramatic TV shows and movies (save the "American Horror Story" for the afternoon), stressful text messages or conversations, and racing thoughts.
-“Because sleep is dependent on nervous system regulation, reducing stress and restoring someone to a state of calm can promote sleep onset, and can help someone go back to sleep if they wake up prematurely during the night," says clinical neuropsychologist Amy Serin, who invented a neuroscience device, called TouchPoints, that helps stabilize cortisol levels to help you fall asleep more easily.
+“Because sleep is dependent on nervous system regulation, reducing stress and restoring someone to a state of calm can promote sleep onset, and can help someone go back to sleep if they wake up prematurely during the night," says Serin.
 "Anything relaxing can help someone fall asleep like gentle music, aromatherapy and deep breathing, meditation, even journaling and winding down with herbal tea before bed can help."

-Here are some products that fit the bill and might help you come down before going to bed.
+Here are some products that fit the bill and might help you unwind before going to bed.

 How to stay cool in your bed while you sleep

-“Your body naturally wants to cool down as you enter deep sleep, and anything you can do that increases this cooling helps with getting deeper, more restorative sleep,” says Dr. Dimitriu.
+“Your body naturally wants to cool down as you enter deep sleep, and anything you can do that increases this cooling helps with getting deeper, more restorative sleep,” says Dimitriu.
 This can be as simple as taking a warm shower about an hour before bed, which triggers your body to lower its internal temperature.
-"I’m a minimalist when it comes to devices and special products to improve sleep.
-Essentially, I try to encourage my patients to keep their sleep routines simple and straight forward," adds Dimitriu.
-As far as products which can improve sleep — quite simply a comfortable bed (softer for side sleepers), and a good pillow to match can help.
-While cooling pads and blankets are available, it might just be simplified to using a light enough blanket made of breathable fabric to facilitate good cooling and breathability.
-Room temperature is essential too, and should be kept on the cooler side, generally below 70 degrees."
+Dimitriu is a self-proclaimed minimalist and encourages his patients "to keep their sleep routines simple and straightforward," rather than relying on devices to improve sleep.

 MORE WAYS TO REST BETTER